kriten-io/kriten-docs/kriten_rbac.md

 }'
 ```

-To demonstrate that newly created "user01" doesn't have permission to run "network-command" Task, which confirms below by trying it as logged in user "user01":
+To demonstrate that newly created "user01" doesn't have permission to run "network-command" task, which confirms below by trying it as logged in user "user01":

+  Login to Kriten as user "user01":

 ```console
 curl -c ./token.txt $KRITEN_URL'/api/v1/login' \
 --header 'Content-Type: application/json' \